mehran-mesbahi/mehran-mesbahi.github.io/_pages/about.md

 synchronization and distributed task allocation, data-driven control, multiagent robotics, optimized flight vehicles, constrained trajectory planning and control, among many others.
 Although my research certainly has  theoretical and algorithmic facets, it has been extremely rewarding to see it being used on flagship NASA missions, multiagent robotics, constellations, and for planetary and lunar landing.

-I received my Ph.D. from USC in 1996, was a member of the Guidance, Navigation, and Analysis group at
+I received my Ph.D. from <a href="https://www.usc.edu/">USC</a> in 1996, was a member of the Guidance, Navigation, and Analysis group at
 <a href="https://www.jpl.nasa.gov/">Jet Propulsion Laboratory</a>
- from 1996-2000 and then an Assistant Professor of Aerospace Engineering and Mechanics at the University of Minnesota from 2000-2002.
+ from 1996-2000, Visiting Scholar at <a href="https://www.caltech.edu/">Caltech</a>  (1998-1999), and then an Assistant Professor of Aerospace Engineering and Mechanics at the University of Minnesota from 2000-2002.
 I was a senior technical advisor for Blue Origin from 2022-2024.
 My research group is the Robotics, Aerospace, and Information Networks
 (<a href="http://depts.washington.edu/uwrainlab/">RAIN</a>)
 Laboratory; I am the Executive Director of the Joint Center for Aerospace Technology Innovation (<a href="https://jcati.org/">JCATI</a>), Fellow of IEEE, Fellow of AIAA, and a member of the
 <a href="https://washacad.org/new-members-elected-to-washington-state-academy-of-sciences/">WA State Academy of Sciences</a>.